Jose-Fabian-Molina/Laboratorio_LRT4102/Lab1/Reporte_1.md

 reaching the goal is impossible.
 It uses **nested loops for initialization**, a **while loop for movement**, and **conditional statements (`if-elif`)** to control direction.
 The use of **randomized obstacles** adds unpredictability, and the program efficiently
 **tracks the robot's journey** by updating the matrix with directional arrows.

+# Problem 7

+This solution employs the Object-Oriented Programming (OOP) paradigm to implement a simple inventory management system.
+The design is structured around two primary classes: Producto and Inventario, which encapsulate the behavior and data for individual products and the overall inventory, respectively.
+A menu-driven interface in the main() function allows the user to interact with the system.

+## Key components

+### 1. `Producto` Class
+- **Purpose:**
+  Represents a single product within the inventory.

+- **Attributes:**
+  - `nombre`: The name of the product.
+  - `precio`: The price per unit of the product.
+  - `cantidad_en_stock`: The current stock level or quantity available.

+- **Methods:**
+  - `vender(cantidad_vendida)`:
+    Reduces the product’s stock by the specified amount if sufficient stock is available.
+If not, it prints a message indicating insufficient stock.
+  - `mostrar_informacion()`:
+    Returns a formatted string that contains the product’s details (name, price, and stock).

+### 2. `Inventario` Class
+- **Purpose:**
+  Manages a collection of `Producto` objects and provides functionality to update and retrieve inventory data.

+- **Attributes:**
+  - `productos`: A list that stores instances of the `Producto` class.

+- **Methods:**
+  - `agregar_producto(producto)`:
+    Adds a new `Producto` object to the inventory list.
+  - `actualizar_stock(nombre, cantidad_vendida)`:
+    Searches for a product by its name and reduces its stock using the `vender` method if found.
+  - `mostrar_informacion_producto(nombre)`:
+    Displays detailed information for a specific product by calling its `mostrar_informacion` method.
+  - `calcular_valor_inventario()`:
+    Calculates the total value of the inventory by summing the product of each product’s price and its available stock.
+  - `encontrar_producto(nombre)`:
+    A helper method that performs a case-insensitive search for a product in the inventory by its name.

+### 3. `main()` Function
+- **Purpose:**
+  Serves as the entry point of the program, offering a user interface to interact with the inventory system.

+- **Flow:**
+  - An instance of the `Inventario` class is created.
+  - The program enters a loop where it displays a menu with options to:
+    - Add a product
+    - Sell a product
+    - Show product information
+    - Calculate and display the total inventory value
+    - Exit the program
+  - Based on the user’s choice, the corresponding methods of the `Producto` or `Inventario` classes are invoked to perform the required operations.
+  - The loop continues until the user chooses to exit.